 Everyone of all ages will find humor in a silly elf scanning and printing his body!

 I love using our elf not so much to threaten them with reminders that “Santa’s watching”, but rather to remind them to love and be kind.
-My arrival letter and departure letter are based around the same idea.
+My Elf on the Shelf letter for arrival and Elf on the Shelf leaving gift are based around the same idea.

 And what better medium to share this message than some TP.